saylesss88/nix-book/src/vcs/jujutsu.md

 ```

 To be honest, I have only played around with jj and recently am giving it
 another shot.
 I'm not sure currently if the meld settings are correct FYI.
+They
+are filler names and email addresses also.

 In my `home.nix` I have this to enable it: